paul-hammant/tbd/content/vcs-features/index.md

 to be able to read.
 In the enterprise user accounts will be required to be able to read too.

 The larger the enterprise the more likely it will be that they have permissions carved up in more file grained ways.
-Fpor example "can commit to the trunk, but cannot create release branches" will be common for Trunk-Based Development teams that make release branches.
+For example "can commit to the trunk, but cannot create release branches" will be common for Trunk-Based Development teams that make release branches.
 Not all VCS technologies support that.
-Git for example does not, but some of the portal experiences around it, add the feature.
-In reality though you cannot stop people from making branches in a DVCS, but you can prevent them from pushing them to the shared repository.
+Git, for example, does not, but some of the portal experiences around it, add the feature.
+In reality, though, you cannot stop people from making branches in a DVCS, but you can prevent them from pushing them to the shared repository.

 Deeper still, some enterprises will want to set permissions down the directory level within a branch within a repository.
-This could be as simple as a gate, to ensure that process is ahered to around checkins, but could also be to guard some secrets in a Monorepo implementation.
-That last is counter to some of the "common code ownership" ideals of software engineering though.
+This could be as simple as a gate, to ensure that process is adhered to around checkins, but could also be to guard some secrets in a Monorepo implementation.
+That last is counter to some of the "common code ownership" ideals of modern software engineering though.

 ### Size / Scale

-Many teams, particularly those with monorepo configurations or large binary files (like Games companies), want to have limitless server side storage for their repository.
+Many teams, particularly those with monorepo configurations or large binary files (like Games companies), want to have limitless server-side storage for their repository.
 Git and Mercurial are inching towards bigger and bigger capacity, but there are still a few snafus to work through - how to cleanly/safely reduce the size of the client side clone history (while still being able to push changes back to the server) is a challenge.